ripple06/ripple/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+**Backend configuration**: If the app needs to talk to your backend API, set the environment variable `NEXT_PUBLIC_BACKEND_URL` (for example in a `.env.local` file) to the backend base URL (e.g. `https://api.example.com`).
+The frontend sends requests through the internal proxy endpoints (`/api/remote/...`) which forward to that backend.
+Restart the dev server after changing environment variables.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.